 Herbal remedies and supplements for weight loss

-You may see ads for supplements that claim they will help you lose weight.
+You may see ads for supplements that claim to help you lose weight.
 But many of these claims are not true.
 Some of these supplements can even have serious side effects.

-There are many over-the-counter diet products, including many herbal remedies.
-Most of these products do not work.
+There are many over-the-counter diet products, including herbal remedies.
+Many of these products do not work.
 Some can even be dangerous.
-Before using an over-the-counter or herbal diet remedy, talk with your doctor.
+Before using an over-the-counter or herbal diet remedy, talk with your health care provider.

 Nearly all over-the-counter supplements with claims of weight-loss properties contain some combination of these ingredients:

 - Aloe vera

 - EPA-rich fish oil